qamarjsx/password-generator/README.md

 ## Usage

-- Select the currency you want to convert from and to using the dropdowns.
+- Adjust the password length using the slider.
-- Enter the amount you want to convert in the input field.
+- Check the checkboxes to include special characters and/or numbers in the password.
-- The converted amount will be displayed in real-time.
-- Click the "Swap" button to swap the currencies.
+- Click the "Generate" button to generate a password.
-- Click the "Convert" button to perform the conversion.
+- Click the "Copy" button to copy the generated password to the clipboard.